martin-ueding/jscribble/README.markdown

 - add extra exit button, maybe "q"
 - save everything no matter how the application is exited
-- add option to delete a page from the notebook
-- make lines option more obvious
-- add debian/watch file
 - better build system